GrayGhost99/library-mgmt-system/README.md

 # library-mgmt-system

-## Project repo for practice building a library management system
+## Project repo for practice building a library management system.

+#### Library management system built with Python leveraging a Tkinter GUI and unittest tests.

 ## To execute: